colinminini/LLM6G-Repository/README.md

   stable figures used in the README and paper
 - `notebooks/experiment_report.ipynb`
   maintained report notebook for a finished run
-- `paper/`
-  LaTeX source of the conference paper
 - `experiment_notes.md`
   archival notes, older experiments, and meeting-log material